Guide for Authors

 • Communication: Rapid and brief publication of urgency and timeliness within the journal scope.

-• Letters to the Editor: Critical comments for correcting errors or for providing alternative interpretations of earlier publications.
+• Letter to the Editor: Critical comments for correcting errors or for providing alternative interpretations of earlier publications.

 • Book Review: Invited reviews of newly published book related to the scope of the journal